Art (A)

 A-464 Advanced Digital Photography (3 credits)

 This course builds on the foundational learning of the Art of Digital Photography: Technology, Light, and Composition: Fun & Fundamentals (A - 364).
 In this advanced course, students will explore and experiment with the processes of planning, photographing, and creating meaningful photographs, using a variety of camera tools, including DSLR camera.
 They will develop creative images by exploring and applying advanced uses of photo software to enhance, alter, and combine photographs.
-The student will research an historical or contemporary photographer and her/his influence on contemporary work; explore the importance that aesthetic components have in analyzing and creating a cohesive portfolio of successful, meaningful, creative photographs and images; and develop, present, and evaluate her own portfolio.
+The student will research an historical or contemporary photographer and their influence on contemporary work; explore the importance that aesthetic components have in analyzing and creating a cohesive portfolio of successful, meaningful, creative photographs and images; and develop, present, and evaluate their own portfolio.

 Prerequisite(s): A-364